Secret link keys

 Having said that, there is some flexibility on how the URL is constructed.
 The secret link code can be presented in several, valid ways, illustrated here:

 Once a visitor arrives via a secret link, Locksmith will remember their access for a while.
 If you're testing, this can make it look like the key is no longer working.
-For more on this, see Why isn't my passcode, secret link, or newsletter key working?.
+Try using a new private browsing session to test for that.

 The secret link key condition also has a "Grant access for a limited time" option that can revoke a customer's access after a set amount of time passes from initial use.
 Details on using this option are here: Grant access for a limited time when using passcodes or secret links